 Processes Handling Academic Integrity Violations

 Academic integrity violations result in academic penalties and disciplinary actions.
 Disciplinary actions will be determined by the Academic Integrity Committee according to the process that follows.
 The reporting faculty has full authority to deal with an academic integrity violation within the context of his/her course to determine the appropriate response and the grade penalty.
-However, since academic dishonesty impacts the entire community, faculty should report all suspected violations of the AUC Code of Academic Ethics to the Academic Integrity Office (AIO).
+However, since academic dishonesty impacts the entire community, faculty should report all suspected violations of The American University in Cairo's (AUC) Code of Academic Ethics to the Academic Integrity Office (AIO).
 In addition, any member of the AUC community should use the online reporting form to report all suspected violations of academic integrity to the AIO.
 All investigations are carried out with utmost discretion.

-- Reporting faculty should inform and discuss all alleged violations with the student before submitting an incident report to the AIO
+- Reporting faculty must inform and discuss alleged violations, including any evidence demonstrating/establishing/proving possible violations with the student, before submitting an incident report to the AIO.
+Under normal circumstances, reporting faculty should submit the incident report within five working days after disclosure with the student.

-- Reporting faculty should be aware that students who have a pending academic integrity case are not permitted to drop the course
+- Reporting faculty should know that students with pending academic integrity cases are not permitted to drop the course.

-- Reporting faculty may handle less serious violations Level 1 (refer to the Sanctions Matrix) resulting from student inexperience as teaching opportunities.
-Although no case will be filed, they must still report these violations to the AIO to ensure that multiple Level 1 violations committed by a particular student do not go unreported.
+- Reporting faculty may handle less serious violations (resulting from student inexperience) for first-year students as teaching opportunities.
+Although no case will be filed, they must still report these violations to the AIO to ensure that multiple less serious violations committed by a particular student do not go unreported.

-- For all other violations, reporting faculty must submit all evidence through the online reporting form.
-Evidence provided after a case submission will not be accepted except under extenuating circumstances
+- Reporting faculty must submit all evidence through the online reporting form for all other violations.
+Evidence provided after a case submission will not be accepted except under extenuating circumstances.

 - All investigations will be carried out in a confidential manner.